MUMS tests for Hepatitis B.

 Regular retesting is advised if you continue to be at risk.
 A repeat test is recommended with every partner change.

 What to do if the test is positive

 The majority of people with Hepatitis B do not need specific treatment.

 However, it is important that the infection is monitored to check whether chronic disease develops, and the patient is given advice about the risk of passing the infection on.
-If the infection lasts more than six months (chronic hepatitis infection, where the virus continues to actively reproduce in the body) them the patient may need more specific drug treatment to reduce the risk of permanent liver damage (cirrhosis) and liver cancer.
+If the infection lasts more than six months (chronic hepatitis infection, where the virus continues to actively reproduce in the body) then the patient may need more specific drug treatment to reduce the risk of permanent liver damage (cirrhosis) and liver cancer.

-If the infection lasts more than six months, then you will be referred to a liver specialist.
+If the infection lasts more than six months, you will be referred to a liver specialist.
 There are different treatments available to suppress the virus.
 You should not have condomless sex until advised by your doctor.

 There is an effective vaccination to protect people from Hepatitis B infection.
-It is available from MUMS doctors who will advise on your risk.
+It is available from MUMS GPs who will advise on your risk.
 Family and other household members of an infected person should be vaccinated against Hepatitis B. Healthcare workers, the police, the emergency services and anyone who is likely to come in contact with infected blood through their job should also be vaccinated.

 If you are concerned that you have been exposed to Hepatitis B then please discuss this with our sexual health and HIV consultant and she may advise other tests that are relevant to you.